christinew7/61040_concept_backend/context/design/concepts/Library/implementation.md/steps/file.69e54d42.md

   /**
    * @action removeItemFromFile
-   * @requires this owner has a Library, this file is in this owner's Library, and index is a valid index for file.items (in [0, items.length()))
+   * @requires this owner has a Library, this file is in this owner's Library, and index is a valid index for file.items
    * @effects removes the item at index from file.items */ async removeItemFromFile(